-State Participation: Requires federal certification.
-DE requires that its voting systems are certified by either the EAC of NASED as meeting either the FEC or EAC's voluntary voting systems standards or guidelines.
-Applicable Statute(s): "A voting device or system purchased by the State must be certified by the United States Election Assistance Commission, or designated federal authority, as meeting or exceeding the voluntary voting system standards or guidelines as promulgated by the United States Election Assistance Commission, or designated federal authority, before delivery to and acceptance by the State."
+State Requires federal certification.
+Delaware requires Participation: that its voting systems are certified by either the EAC or NASED as meeting either the FEC or EAC's voluntary voting systems standards or guidelines.
+Applicable A voting device or system purchased by the State must Statute(s): be certified by the United States Election Assistance Commission, or designated federal authority, as meeting or exceeding the voluntary voting system standards or guidelines as promulgated by the United States Election Assistance Commission, or designated federal authority, before delivery to and acceptance by the State.
 Del.
 Code Ann. tit.
-15, § 5001A (West 2023) Applicable Regulation(s): N/A State Certification Process: All voting systems must first be certified by the United States Election Assistance Commission or designated federal authority prior to delivery to Delaware.
+15, § 5001A Applicable N/A Regulation(s): State All voting systems must first be certified by the United Certification States Election Assistance Commission or designated Process: federal authority prior to delivery to Delaware.
 Before an electronic voting system is acquired or used in the state, the owner or manufacturer of the voting device must give an adequate guarantee in writing.
-They must also post a bond accompanied by satisfactory surety with the State Election Commissioner guaranteeing and securing that the voting device complies with the requirements of 15 DE Code § 5001A and will correctly and accurately record every vote cast, guaranteeing the device against defects for a period of 5 years from the date of acquisition or rental.
+They must also post a bond accompanied by satisfactory surety with the State Election Commissioner guaranteeing and securing that the voting device complies with the requirements of 15 DE Code § 5001A and will correctly and accurately record every vote cast, guaranteeing the device against defects for a period of five years from the date of acquisition or rental.
 Del.
 Code Ann. tit.
-15, § 5001A (West 2023) and Del.
+15, § 5001A and Del.
 Code Ann. tit.
-15, § 5002A (West 2023)
+15, § 5002A